 What makes a good security program?
 A program that 'connects'

 Let's analyze more scenarios.
 What makes a good marriage?
-A marriage that partners are connected.
+A marriage where partners are connected.
 A marriage where partners feel extremely good whenever they are near each other.
 The stronger the connection, the better the marriage.
 On the other hand, whenever the connection is weak, it tends to break.

-That's all folks :)
+That's all, folks :)